 Notes

 - I recommend using curly kale.
-When preparing the kale, tear the kale leaves from the thick, inner stems and discard of the inner stem.
+When preparing the kale, tear the kale leaves from the thick, inner stems and discard the thick inner stem (and be sure to wash the kale).

 Leave a Reply